CalOmnie/llm-wrapper-cli/README.md

 # LLM Wrapper CLI

-The main goal of this project is to replace web queries, bypass sponsored content and irrelevant answers, and provide a quick way to upload multiple files and customize the system prompt.

-Things like:
+LLM Wrapper CLI is a powerful tool designed to simplify interactions with language models API like Hugging Face and OpenAI.
+Whether you need to execute code snippets, analyze documents, or generate content, LLM Wrapper CLI provides a seamless command-line interface.
+Key features include:
+- **Custom System Prompts**: Quickly configure language model outputs with custom prompts.
+- **File and URL Processing**: Process files and URLs to generate insightful outputs.
+- **Self-Hosting Support**: Easily connect to self-hosted language models using Ollama or similar services.
+- **Flexible Configuration**: Configure settings either through command-line arguments, configuration files, or environment variables.

+## Quick Examples

+Here are a few examples to give you a taste of what you can do with LLM Wrapper CLI:
 ```
+# Convert date string to datetime object
 $ llmc python convert "29 June, 1895" to datetime
 from datetime import datetime
 dt = datetime.strptime('29 June, 1895', '%d %B, %Y')

+# Grep for Python files in a directory hierarchy
 $ llmc bash grep only python files in folder hierarchy
 grep -r --include "*.py" "pattern" folder/

+# Explain the functionality of this package
 $ llmc explain what this package does in 2 sentences -i $(find src -name "*.py")
-This package provides a command-line interface for interacting with language
+This package provides a command-line interface for interacting with language models
-models like Hugging Face and OpenAI, including features for managing chat sessions,
+like Hugging Face and OpenAI.
+It supports managing chat sessions,
 loading custom prompts, and performing file operations via a code agent.
-It supports reading and writing files, and can process queries from the command line,
-URLs, or local files, converting them into markdown or plain text as needed.
 ```

 ## Features